eddUG/shell-novice/_episodes/02-filedir.md

 ...        ...        ...
 ```

-### When to use short or long options
+> ## When to use short or long options
+>
-When options exist as both short and long options:
+> When options exist as both short and long options:

-- Use the short option when typing commands directly into the
+> - Use the short option when typing commands directly into the
-   shell to minimize keystrokes and get your task done faster.
+>   shell to minimize keystrokes and get your task done faster.
-- Use the long option in scripts to provide clarity.
+> - Use the long option in scripts to provide clarity.
-  It will be read many times and typed once.
+>   It will be read many times and typed once.
+>
+{: .callout}

-## Unsupported command-line options
+> ## Unsupported command-line options
+>

-If you try to use an option that is not supported, `ls` and other commands
+> If you try to use an option that is not supported, `ls` and other commands
-will usually print an error message similar to:
+> will usually print an error message similar to:
+>
 ```bash
 $ ls -j
 ```